 Published in News on June 16th 2022

-Over 300 couples, and more than 600 people in total, have responded to a special free counselling programme for couples and individuals delivered by specialist relationships therapy organisation Tavistock Relationships as part of a new employee support initiative commissioned by five NHS hubs in London.
+Over 300 couples, and more than 600 people in total, have responded to a special free counselling programme for couples delivered by specialist relationships therapy organisation Tavistock Relationships as part of a new employee support initiative commissioned by five NHS hubs in London.

 Staff are offered sessions of counselling support to address concerns about stress on their relationships, and other anxieties such as health, money, loneliness, feeling low or being overwhelmed.